A Taxonomy of Numerical Differentiation Methods: Differentiating Noiseless Simulation Data

 \subsubsection{Differentiation with Finite Elements}

 We have now reached a curious juncture: We can compute a piecewise basis-function representation of a function we wish to differentiate, but to do so involves inner product integrals.
 In practice, on a computer integrals are found via quadrature rules~\cite{larson}, which use samples from particular ``quadrature points" to compute the integral of a polynomial interpolant.
-If we provide the method with samples $y_n$ rather than function $y$, and cannot guarantee the spacing of these points, then trapezoidal rule is the only integration rule robust to this scenario; it requires only two quadrature points, arbitrarily spaced, which fall on the mesh points at element edges.
-But the trapezoidal rule interpolates between points linearly, thereby assuming that $y \in V_h$ already.
+If we provide the method with samples $y_n$ rather than function $y$, and cannot guarantee the spacing of these points, then trapezoidal rule (or its higher-dimensional analog) is the only integration rule robust to this scenario, requiring only quadrature points at element boundaries.
+But the trapezoidal rule interpolates between vertices linearly, thereby assuming that $y \in V_h$ already.

 So the first important thing to recognize is Finite Element methods are best for working with analytic governing equations, not data samples.
 Indeed, choosing where to sample (the irregular mesh) is part of the setup, so the method needs to be able to sample initial conditions, $y_0$, at arbitrary points to get started.
 However, unlike the Automatic Differentiation case (\autoref{sec:autodiff}), we expect the exact solution $y$ not to be analytic as the system evolves.
 Technically, piecewise $y_h$ remains analytic, but it is complicated, much friendlier to compute than to write down.